mixu/gluejs/readme.md

 var Glue = require('gluejs');
 new Glue()
-  .basepath('./lib') // output paths are relative to this .include('./lib')  // includes all files in the dir .exclude(new RegExp('.+\\.test\\.js')) // excludes .test.js
+  .basepath('./lib') // output paths are relative to this .main('index.js')  // the file that's exported as the root of the package .include('./lib')  // includes all files in the dir .exclude(new RegExp('.+\\.test\\.js')) // excludes .test.js
   .replace({